visgl/loaders.gl/modules/arrow/docs/api-reference/record-batch-reader.md

 ## Usage

+The JavaScript API supports streaming multiple arrow tables over a single socket.

-An arrow file can contain multiple tables, each with its own set of record batches.
-To read all batches from all tables in the data source:
+To read all batches from all tables in a data source:

 ```js
 const readers = RecordBatchReader.readAll(fetch(path, {credentials: 'omit'}));